oakrapidresponse/oakrapidresponse.github.io/index.markdown

 > By calling attention to the terrible consequences of traffic violence while advocating for specific street improvements, TVRR contributes to a _safer, more vibrant, and more joyous Oakland_.

-We’ve already made an impact.
-Neighbors from across Oakland and beyond have contributed their time, effort, and love to actions we help organize.
+Are you a city official?
+Review our [8 immediate action items](/act) the city can take, today, to dramatically reduce traffic violence on our streets.

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSdLiNFRtqaSvBTcwWtStZZT7sk6ZCLmrvWtkJ2R82usi5IU6A/viewform">
 	<center><button class="button-53" role="button">Join us!</button></center>
 </a>

+We’ve already made an impact.
+Neighbors from across Oakland and beyond have contributed their time, effort, and love to actions we help organize.

 ![groupshot1](/images/groupshot1.png){: width="100%" }
 {: style="text-align: center;"}